NijeboerFrank/presentations/presentation.md

 2. Fry them <!-- .element: class="fragment fade-in"-->
 3. Serve them <!-- .element: class="fragment fade-in"-->

+Note:
+And I hear you thinking, nice joke.
+But, we will come back to patat shortly.

 ---

+# Cyber Security

+Note:
+The world is burning if we look at the news sometimes

+vvv

 <!-- .slide: data-background-iframe="https://www.cybertalk.org/2023/01/19/top-10-cyber-security-threats-in-2023/" data-background-interactive -->